akka/akka/akka-docs/src/main/paradox/coexisting.md

 * spawn and supervise typed child from untyped parent, and opposite
 * watch typed from untyped, and opposite

-For all these examples the `akka.actor` package is aliased to `untyped`
+In the Scala examples the `akka.actor` package is aliased to `untyped`.
+The Java examples use fully quaified class names for the untyped classes.

 Scala
 :  @@snip [UntypedWatchingTypedSpec.scala]($akka$/akka-actor-typed-tests/src/test/scala/docs/akka/typed/coexistence/UntypedWatchingTypedSpec.scala) { #import-alias }